remetremet/FreeBSD-tools-and-tips/README.md

 # FreeBSD-tools-and-tips
 Tools, scripts and tips I'm using administering FreeBSD servers.
+These tips, tricks, cheats, etc. presumes you already know FreeBSD OS at some level - I can't recommend it for pure newbies.

 List of usefull CLI/shell commands: [FreeBSD-cheat-sheet.md](FreeBSD-cheat-sheet.md)